-Ashtanga Primary Series – A traditional practice as offered by Sri K. Pattabhi Jois of Mysore, India, composed of a fixed series of postures linked by vinyasa (flowing connecting movements).
+Ashtanga Primary Series – A traditional practice as offered by Sri K. Pattabhi Jois of Mysore, India, composed of a fixed series of postures linked by vinyasa (flowing, connecting movements).
 Designed to realign the spine, cleanse and tone the body, and cultivate focus.
-This is a strong class that includes inversions.
+This strong class includes inversions.
 Note: Ashtanga and Moon Days.

 Ashtanga Half Primary – Be guided through the first half of the Ashtanga Primary Series and the finishing sequence.
 This class is good preparation for the Ashtanga Primary series.
 Note: Ashtanga and Moon Days.

-Ashtanga Fusion – A warming practice of poses, linked by the breath, that strengthen and open the body.
-Includes sun salutations, strong standing poses, and breath work based on the Ashtanga Primary Series.
+Ashtanga Fusion – A warming practice of poses to strengthen and open the body, linked by the breath.
+Based on the Ashtanga Primary Series, this class includes sun salutations, strong standing poses, and breathwork.

 Harmony Flow – Flow through a gently warming sequence, creatively designed to develop strength, flexibility and balance, and to connect you to your body, breath and heart.
 Sun salutations, standing and balancing postures, seated poses, and a grounding closing sequence.

-Warm Harmony Flow – A warm practice consisting of poses linked by the breath that strengthens and opens the body.
-Includes sun salutations, strong standing poses, and work on the mat.
-A flow based on the Ashtanga Primary Series.
-The room is heated using infrared heaters to approximately 28 degrees.
-A warm, strong practice.
+Warm Harmony Flow – A warm practice consisting of poses to strengthen and open the body, linked by the breath.
+This class is a flow based on the Ashtanga Primary Series and includes sun salutations, strong standing poses, and mat work.
+The room is heated using infrared heaters to approximately 28 degrees — a warm, strong practice.

-Warm Yin – A warm yin practice working into deeper, longer-held postures using lots of supports to show the body where it’s going – where our potential is – in order or grow our practice!
+Warm Yin – A warm yin practice working into deeper, longer-held postures using lots of supports to show the body where it’s going and where our potential is!
 The room is heated using infrared heaters to approximately 28 degrees.

-Yin/Yang – Through a balanced blend of flowing, strengthening movement and opening, grounding stillness, this practice’s intention is to cultivate stability and mobility, awareness and balance.
+Yin/Yang – Through a balance of flowing, strengthening movement and opening, grounding stillness, this practice helps to cultivate stability and mobility, awareness and balance.

-Community Yoga – This free class is offered by the amazing graduates of Harmony Yoga’s recent teacher training program.
+Community Yoga – A free class offered by the graduates of Harmony Yoga’s recent teacher training program.
 Each class is unique!

 Core, Hips & Hammies – Create space in the hip joints, lengthen and strengthen the hamstrings, and build core strength.
 A perfect class for runners, cyclists, gardeners, hikers, and office workers!
 This class offers detailed alignment instructions and uses the breath and mind to work through poses that will create space and opening in your body.
 Accessible to all levels.

-Happy Hips – A practice with an emphasis on opening and strengthening the hips.
+Happy Hips – A practice emphasizing opening and strengthening the hips.
 The hips are at the pelvic hub of our skeletal system and affect the way we walk, sit, move, and sleep.
 Creating harmony in the hips often leads to harmony in the entire body/mind.

 Lunch Flow – Introduces you to flowing through poses while staying connected with your breath.
-All levels.
+Suitable for all levels.

 Somatic Yoga – Somatic yoga is not a different style of yoga, but rather a movement therapy: a way of re-educating the way our brain senses and moves the muscles.
-Small, slow and gentle movements are used to re-educate the brain to allow changes in our habitual patterns so that tight and restricted areas of the body relax and move more functionally.
+Small, slow, and gentle movements re-educate the brain to allow changes in our habitual patterns so that tight and restricted areas of the body relax and move more functionally.

 Yin – A quiet, inward practice focused on the connective tissues of the body.
 Each pose is held for 3-5+ minutes using props.
 Time allows the body to enter a state of deep relaxation and encourages increased flexibility.
-A class for all levels.
+This class is for all levels.